SLO42/SLO42/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ...
-Looking for work 😉
+- 🔭 I’m currently working on ... #100DaysOfCode
 - 🌱 I’m currently learning ...
-Advanced React
+WebSockets
 - 👯 I’m looking to collaborate on ...
 React idle creation
 - 🤔 I’m looking for help with ...
-Getting good
+Advanced WebSocket usage
 - 💬 Ask me about ...
 Node / React / Fullstack Development
 - 📫 How to reach me: ... [linkedIn](https://www.linkedin.com/in/samolive/)
 - 😄 Pronouns: ... he/him